jenanwise/rand-cljc/README.md

 ## Usage

-Any PRNG that implements the very small `IRandom` protocol can be used as the first argument to the randomizing functions.
+Any PRNG that satisfies the very small `IRandom` protocol can be used as the first argument to the randomizing functions.
 For convenience, you can use the supplied `(rng)` function to create a platform-appropriate PRNG: `Random` on the JVM and Closure's